Psychodynamic Theory in Education: Understanding the

 The structural model represents one of Freud's most enduring contributions to psychology.
 The id operates on the pleasure principle, seeking immediate gratification of basic drives and desires without consideration of reality or consequences.
 In educational settings, you might observe id-driven behaviour when students act impulsively, interrupt lessons, or demand immediate attention without considering classroom rules.

 The ego develops as children mature and learn to navigate reality.
 Operating on the reality principle, the ego mediates between the id's demands and the external world's constraints.
 Students demonstrating strong ego functioning can delay gratification, follow classroom procedures, and adapt their behaviour to different social contexts.
-When working with pupils who struggle with executive functioning, understanding ego development becomes particularly relevant.
+When working with learners who struggle with executive functioning, understanding ego development becomes particularly relevant.

 The superego represents internalised moral standards and ideals, often derived from parental and societal expectations.
 Students with an overdeveloped superego might display perfectionist tendencies, excessive guilt, or anxiety about making mistakes.
 Conversely, an underdeveloped superego might manifest as difficulty following rules or showing empathy for others.